|

 Storage and

-flammable gas) much more dangerous to store, but the gas is easy and
+pressure, but the gas is easy and

-more convenient to distribute via pipes.
+more convenient to distribute via pipes, but gas leaks are

 -